Food in China: a mini-guide for expats and travelers

 Chinese restaurant menu selections back home seemed to pale in comparison to the myriad of items you got to choose from in China.
 Take a stroll along the streets of a Chinese city and wherever you look there’s a restaurant or a “noodles” or a bbq stall.
 Standard eateries are open all day, but no later than 9 p.m. and note: owners and their families usually live at the back of the restaurants.
 Eating out in China is more cost-thrifty than cooking at home.

 Due to the custom of giving harsh or sometimes untranslatable names to dishes, restaurants often display pictures of the food or illustrated menus.
 Otherwise, you are required to ask about them.
 Getting used to the food and testing out dishes can take time.In the early stages of your sojourn in China, carrying a dictionary would be mandatory.
 Some useful apps would be KT dict, Pleco, and Hanping Lite.
-If you want to speed up your language-learning process in China, read my other post about Chinese.
+If you want to speed up your language-learning process in China, read my other post: learn Chinese in China: a list of the universities with language schools.

 MY INITIATION TO CHINESE FOOD IN CHINA